samu32ELTE/hypCLOVE/README.md

 - **Description:**
   - If `None`, the algorithm automatically detects communities in a nested manner (recursively on induced subgraphs).
   - Otherwise, a predefined dendrogram (as described [here](https://python-louvain.readthedocs.io/en/latest/api.html)) is used.
-  - When using CLOVE with a dendrogram, each node must have a community label at the lowest level of the dendrogram.
-Additionally, nodes at level zero must be indexed with consecutive integers starting from 0 up to N!
+  - **When using CLOVE with a predefined dendrogram, each node must have a community label at the lowest level of the dendrogram.
+Additionally, community IDs at the lowest level of the dendrogram must be consecutive integers from 0 to $n$, where $n$ is the total number of communities at level zero.**

 ---